neoforged/NeoForge/docs/PORTING.md

 Once you have the version figured out:
 1. Create the corresponding (lightweight) tag: `git tag release/<version>`.
 2. Push it: `git push origin release/<version>`.
+   This will automatically trigger a release of the snapshot build to our Maven repository.

 Contributor License Agreement
 =============================